Phase-dependent optical response properties in an optomechanical system by coherently driving the mechanical resonator: The model

 \section{The model}

 We consider a standard optomechanical system schematically illustrated in Fig.~\ref{OM system}(a).
 The cavity is driven by a strong control laser and a weak probe one, where $\omega _{\mathrm{c}}$ ($\omega _{\mathrm{p}}$) and $\varepsilon _{\mathrm{c}}$ ($\varepsilon _{\mathrm{p}}$) are the control (probe) laser frequency and amplitude, respectively.
 Meanwhile, a weak coherent driving field with frequency $\omega _{\mathrm{a}}$ and amplitude $ \varepsilon _{\mathrm{a}}$ is applied to excite the mechanical resonator.
-Experimentally, a micro/nano scale mechanical resonator can be, for example, driven by microwave electrical signals through the piezoelectric effect \cite{OMdr1}.
+Experimentally, a micro/nano scale mechanical resonator can be driven by microwave electrical signals \cite{OMdr1,OMdr2,OMdr3}.
+For example, in a recent experiment \cite{OMdr1}, the mechanical element is a thin film of piezoelectric materials AlN, which is sandwiched between two aluminium metal electrodes, enabling strong electromechanical coupling through the piezoelectric effect.
 We also assume that the frequencies of the three coherent driving fields satisfy the condition $\omega _{\mathrm{p}}-\omega _{\mathrm{c}}=\omega _{\mathrm{a} }$.
 Fig.~\ref{OM system}(b) shows a block of three energy levels in the system.
-Clearly, the three couplings create a set of $\Delta $-type transitions analogous to those in superconducting artificial atoms \cite{DeltaAA1,DeltaAA2,DeltaAA3,DeltaAA4}, chiral molecules \cite{DeltaMolecule1,DeltaMolecule2}, or microwave-driving natural atoms \cite{DeltaAtom1,DeltaAtom2}.
+Clearly, the three couplings create a set of $\Delta $-type transitions analogous to those in microwave-driving natural atoms \cite{AtomloopScully1,AtomloopScully2,AtomloopScully3,AtomloopKosachiov}, superconducting artificial atoms \cite{DeltaAA1,DeltaAA2,DeltaAA3,DeltaAA4}, or chiral molecules \cite{DeltaMolecule1,DeltaMolecule2}.
 Thus one can expect that, similar to these quantum systems with closed-loop transition structure, the optical properties of the optomechanical system considered here will be sensitive to the relative phases of three applied fields.

 In a frame rotating at the frequency of the coupling field $\omega _{\mathrm{ c}}$, The Hanmiltonian of the system is of the form

 where $\hat{c}$ ($\hat{b}$) is the photon (phonon) annihilation operator, $ \omega _{\mathrm{m}}$ is the mechanical resonance frequency, $\Delta _{0}=\omega _{0}-\omega _{\mathrm{c}}$ is the detuning of the control laser from the bare cavity frequency $\omega _{0}$, $g_{0}$ is the single-photon coupling strength of the radiation pressure between the cavity field and the mechanical resonator, and $ \hat{H}_{\mathrm{dr}}$ describes the interaction between the optomechanical system and the three driving fields: